Apple announced a voluntary recall of 220,000 Beats Pill XL speaker units over fears the battery pack may overheat and catch fire.

 The speaker rocks a 30-metre Bluetooth range, a rechargeable (and apparently flammable) battery that lasts 15-hours and a built-in speaker phone for accepting calls.
 It’s also able to charge a mobile device with through the USB out.

 The announcement reads: “Apple today announced a voluntary recall of Beats Pill XL speakers, including a refund for customers.
-Apple has determined that, in rare cases, the battery in the Beats Pill XL may overheat and pose a fire safety risk.
-The recall does not affect any other Beats or Apple products.

 “Because customer safety is the company’s top priority, Apple is asking customers to stop using their Beats Pill XL speakers.”